 We've ranked the best online bachelor's in human services programs based on cost, quality, and curriculum.
 Read this page to learn how earning a bachelor's can help you launch a...

 A degree in human services best serves students with a passion for making a difference in their communities.
-Many careers in this field involve providing essential services like counseling, addiction treatment, and social work.
-The Bureau of Labor Statistics (BLS) projects that employment in human services occupations will grow by 12% between 2019 and 2029, a rate much faster than the average for all occupations.
+Many careers in this field are related to essential services like counseling, addiction treatment, and social work.
+The Bureau of Labor Statistics (BLS) projects that employment in human services occupations will grow by 12% between 2020 and 2030 — a rate faster than the average for all occupations.

-Most positions in this field require at least a bachelor's degree, so completing an undergraduate program is vital to launching a successful career.
-Consult our program guide for more in-depth information on human services bachelor's degrees.
+Most positions in this field require at least a bachelor's degree.
+Completing an undergraduate program is vital to launching a successful career.
+Consult our program guide for in-depth information on human services bachelor's degrees.

-What Are the Best Online Bachelor's in Human Services Programs of 2021?
+What Are the Best Online Bachelor's in Human Services Programs?
 Here Are Our Top 10:

 Is your school on this list?
 Get the BestColleges ranking seal.